JaiViswaiswaren/Digital-Arithmetic-Designs/README.md

 # Digital-Arithmetic-Designs
 A curated set of arithmetic modules written in SystemVerilog, including multipliers (Booth, array), adders (Kogge-Stone, ripple-carry), and dividers.
 Designed for RTL-level understanding, simulation, and integration into digital systems or FPGA prototypes.

-Digital Arithmetic Designs is a SystemVerilog-based repository featuring clean and synthesizable implementations of core arithmetic units.
-The collection includes:
+Digital Arithmetic Designs is a SystemVerilog-based repository focused on creating modular and synthesizable arithmetic blocks.

-Multipliers: Booth, Array, etc.

-Adders: Kogge-Stone, Ripple-Carry

-Dividers: Basic restoring/non-restoring approaches
+ Implemented so far:
+• Booth Multiplier (4-bit signed)

+Planned Modules:
+• Kogge-Stone Adder
+• Basic Divider
+• Other multiplier variants

-Ideal for digital design learners, computer architecture projects, and FPGA-based system designs.
+Designed for use in FPGA projects, digital design labs, and learning core arithmetic logic.